NVISOsecurity/ee-outliers/documentation/CONFIG_OUTLIERS.md

 - **sudden_appearance models**: the sudden_appearance model looks for outliers by finding te sudden appearance of a certain field(s).
+Example use case: detect the sudden appearance of a new type of network traffic, or the sudden appearance of a Downloads directory from which processes are being executed.

 - **word2vec models (BETA)**: the word2vec model is the first Machine Learning model defined in ee-outliers.
 It allows the analyst to train a model based on a set of features that are expected to appear in the same context.
 After initial